ataylor89/unix_wisdom/shell.md

 # shell

-## What is shell?
+## What is a shell?

-One formal definition of shell is the user interface of an operating system.

-When we speak of the Unix shell, we speak of the Unix user interface.

-There is also the Windows shell and the Macintosh shell.

-The user interface of an operating system (the shell) consists of the graphical user interface (GUI), the command-line interface (CLI), voice recognition, face recognition, and more.

-Part of learning the Unix shell, the Windows shell, or the Macintosh shell is learning the command-line interface of the operating system.
+[Wikipedia](https://en.wikipedia.org/wiki/Shell_(computing)) gives this definition for a shell.

+> In computing, a shell is a computer program which exposes an operating system's services to a human user or other programs.
+In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+It is named a shell because it is the outermost layer around the operating system.

+The Macintosh operating systems have many unix shells, like bash and zsh, since Mac OS is a derivative of Unix.
+We can use these Unix shells by opening Terminal.

+## How do I open Terminal?

+Terminal might already be installed on your dock.
+If not, you can find it by opening Finder, navigating to the Applications folder, navigating to the Utilities folder, and double-clicking on Terminal.

+Once the Terminal application launches, it will show up in the Dock.

+To keep Terminal in the dock, you can right-click the Terminal icon, select options, and select "Keep in Dock"

-## How can I use the command-line interface?
+## How do I use Terminal?

-On Mac OS, you can use the command-line interface by opening Terminal.
-If Terminal is not already in your Dock, you can store Terminal in Dock for easy access.

-In Terminal, you can type a command like
+To use Terminal, we simply type commands and then press the return key.

+For example, the command

     ls -l

-and get a listing of the directory contents.

-To end the command, press the return key.

-When you press the return key, Terminal recognizes the end of a command and interprets the command.

-## How does Terminal work?

-Terminal is a GUI that has an underlying interpreter which interprets your commands.
-The underlying interpreter is often bash or zsh, two derivatives of sh.

-If you'd like to find out which interpreter Terminal is using, you can run the commands

-    echo $0

-and

-    echo $SHELL

-in Terminal.

-## What are some useful commands?

-In this document we have used the ls and echo commands.

-We used the command

-    ls -l

-to get a listing of files in the current directory.

-The -l option tells ls to use the long format.
+lists the directory contents using the long format.
+The -l option specifies the long format.

-We can also use the -a option, to list filenames that begin with a dot.
+The command

     ls -al

-Many configuration files (like .zprofile and .bash_profile) have names that begin with a dot.

-We used the commands

-    echo $0

-and

-    echo $SHELL

-to get the name of the interpreter we are using.

-We can also use echo to write to a file.

-    echo "Hello world" > helloworld.txt

-The above command redirects the output of echo to the file helloworld.txt.

-You might ask, what does echo really do?

-Echo echoes input as output.
-It can be used to write to file.
-It can also be used in a shell script to display text on the screen.

-In addition to ls and echo, there are the grep and man commands.

-The grep command, which searches for patterns in files, is very useful, and is documented in the [grep.md Markdown file](https://github.com/ataylor89/unix_wisdom/blob/main/grep.md).

-One use of the grep command is

-    grep pattern file(s)

-This usage of grep searches for a pattern in the file or files listed.

-We can also use grep to search for text in every file of a directory and its subdirectories.
+lists the directory contents, including filenames that begin with a dot, using the long format.
+The -a option specifies that ls should include filenames that begin with a dot.

+The command

-    grep -nrw pattern
+    grep -nrw 'hello world'

-This usage of grep searches for a pattern in every file of the directory tree.

-The man command brings up the manual page for any Unix command.
-The syntax is
+searches all files in the current directory, and every subdirectory, for the pattern "hello world".

+The command

+    grep 'python' ~/.zprofile ~/.bash_profile

+searches the ~/.zprofile and ~/.bash_profile configuration files for occurrences of the pattern "python".

-    man command
+The command

-For example,

-    man ls
-    man echo
     man grep

-We often call the manual page the "man page" as an abbreviation.

-The man page has many sections, including a synopsis, a description and more.
+brings up the manual page for the Unix command grep.
+The manual page (or man page) has a synopsis of the command, and a description of the command.
 The man page often has a section with examples and a section on the history of the command.

-## Where does shell gets its name?
+## What's a shell scripting language?

-The word shell often refers to the outermost layer of something.

-The user interface of an operating system can be thought of as its outermost layer.

-## What happens when I use Terminal?

-The operating system (Mac OS) has an event loop that listens for events like keypresses, trackpad activity, and mouse clicks.

-If any of these events are system-level events, the operating system handles these events.

-If the events are application-level events, and Terminal is the currently selected application, the operating system passes control to Terminal.

-Terminal has an event loop, just like the operating system, that listens for events in the event queue.

-When Terminal hears an event, it handles the event.

-When the return key is pressed, Terminal recognizes the end of a command, and parses the command.
-Terminal then passes the command to its underlying interpreter, bash or zsh, which produces output in response.

-Terminal displays this output on the screen.
+Shell programs like bash and zsh are interpreters, just like python and java are interpreters.

+Bash and Zsh are also programming languages, just like python and java are programming languages.

+We often call them scripting languages, since we write scripts for bash and zsh.
+But a scripting language is a kind of programming language.

+Thus shell is a scripting language, a programming language, and an interpreter.
+We can say the same about java and python.
+(Have you noticed that the latest versions of java come equipped with jshell, which let you write scripts in Java just like you can write scripts in Python?)

+## Are there other definitions of shell?

+There are.

+The Wikipedia definition is a good one.

+Another good definition is this: A shell is a user interface to an operating system.

+With this second definition, we can think of the Unix shell, the Windows shell, and the Macintosh shell as user interfaces to the respective operating systems.

+This Markdown document provides two definitions of shell: the definition from Wikipedia and the second definition provided in this section.
+Both are interesting definitions.